Are you looking for a more natural way to wash your laundry? Or maybe just want to cut come costs and start saving money

 Continue to mix the water gently until the dry ingredients are dissolved.

 Add approximately 15 drops of your favorite essential oil to the mixture.
-(I personally love using my the Grapefruit essential oils from Young Living).
+(I personally love using my Grapefruit essential oil).
 You can mix and match your scents or just use one.
 I usually let my daughter pick the scent each time and it makes her feel accomplished it helping me.

 After adding the essential oils, carefully mix your detergent.